tinyweatherforecastgermanygroup/TinyWeatherForecastGermany/README.md

 ### Which weather model is the app using?

 The app uses the *MOSMIX* model provided by Deutscher Wetterdienst (DWD).
 "The MOSMIX System of Deutscher Wetterdienst optimizes and interprets the computations of the numerical models ICON and IFS (ECMWF) and combines them to statistically optimal weather forecasts."
 (DWD).
 This model provides data for almost all common meteorological parameters and uses statistical methods to derive parameters not available in the numerical models.
-More details can be found at [the MOSMIX page at Deutscher Wetterdienst (DWD)](https://www.dwd.de/EN/research/weatherforecasting/met_applications/nwp_applications/mosmix_application_node.html)
+More details can be found at [the MOSMIX page at Deutscher Wetterdienst (DWD)](https://www.dwd.de/EN/research/weatherforecasting/met_applications/nwp_applications/mosmix_application_node.html).

+Additionally, Tiny Weather Forecast Germany also includes some of the *DMO* forecast locations available. *DMO* (Direct Model Output) locations provide forecasts based on the numeric ICON13 and ICON6-NEST weather forecast models.

 ### Can I access textual/specialized weather reports?